TrentE/caravan-of-peddlers/README.md

 WIP

 ### Background
-Finnigan Fernkeep was born to Antony and Hazel Fernkeep in the year (current year minus 47 years), within the hills of "The Grove", just south of Port Hval.
+Finnigan Fernkeep was born to Antony and Hazel Fernkeep forty-seven seasons ago, within the hills of "The Grove", just south of Port Hval.
 Their third of seven children, he was conceived during the celebration of their Golden Wedding Anniversary (50th).
 The Fernkeeps are, and have been humble farmers going back at least 6 generations.
 The family seemed to hold a knack for such things, often being labeled as "greenthumbs" within The Grove community.
 Their small farm held some prominence in The Grove, taking up several acres along the forest's edge.
 The primary trade of the Fernkeeps is in barley, fruits, and mushrooms grown just inside the forest itself.
 Within the past two generations or so, they even began to pick up livestock.
 It wasn't nearly as large a part of their farm, but they were able to afford a half dozen dairy cows, some pigs, chickens, and a couple of work horses from Port Hval.
 Most goods stay within The Grove, but those that are in excess, orin high demand will be traded off to Port Hval.

 While The Grove, made up of mostly halflings with a small spattering of humans, is a community-driven society the Fernkeeps are well known and respected members of the community.
 They hold no particular power, though they do provide the town with most of it's fresh fruits and farm goods.
 They've been standing members of the community for over one hundred years.
 Within the next few, Hazel and Antony will even be able to celebrate their one hundredth year together!